IDoCodingStuffs/python-doodles/freeform-log.md

 ### 7 PM
 Still no signs of loss going down.
 Let me try training the backbone immediately, with higher lr.

+### 8 PM
+It's gotta be ResNet pretrained features being so different from MRI images.
+I need to find some pretrained UNet backbone.
+I wonder what things will look like if I just train a UNet backbone directly.